EA-Swin: An Embedding-Agnostic Swin Transformer for AI-Generated Video Detection: Acknowledgements

 \section{Acknowledgements}

-We would like to express our gratitude to our colleagues at N2TP who assisted in the research.
+We would like to express our gratitude to our colleagues at N2TP (Phong Ho, Nhung Duong, Trang Pham) for their assistance with the research.
 The primary author would like to thank Quang Hung Nguyen (Viettel) for his assistance in data collection.